Michael Rosen: Personal life

 Rosen has been married three times and has five children and two step-children.
 His second son Eddie (1980–1999) died at the age of 18 from meningococcal septicaemia, and his death was the inspiration for Rosen's 2004 work Sad Book.
 Rosen lives in North London with his third wife, Emma-Louise Williams, and their two children.

 Rosen performs his poetry for children in videos uploaded to his YouTube channel.
-His videos have been a subject of YouTube poops, typically vulgar video mashups and remixes of existing content.
+His videos have been a subject of YouTube poops (YTPs), typically vulgar video mashups and remixes of existing content.
 In May 2012, Rosen issued a warning regarding the YouTube poops on his official website, stating, "Quite a few people have fun taking my videos and making new versions of them, known as 'YouTube poops'.
 Many of these are not suitable for young children.
 I am not responsible for either the words or pictures of these."
 In June 2015, Rosen put a similar warning on his YouTube channel's "about" page.
 In January 2019, Rosen claimed there were "about 4,000 YTPs" of him performing his poems and stories.
 He stated, "Some are very funny...
 I'm fond of the funny ones.
 I have tried to get the racist, antisemitic ones taken down."

 In the early morning of 1 April 2020, Mexico's Canal 5 posted on Twitter a distorted version of Rosen's Lunchtime poem, which became a Trending Topic on the site before being deleted at 8 am.
 In January 2021, a British teacher accidentally sent her students an extremely vulgar YouTube poop of Rosen's poem "The Car Trip" instead of the original poem, having mistaken it for the original.
-In March 2021, his channel had 98 million video views.
+In March 2021, Rosen's channel had 98 million video views.
 As of July 2024, his channel had 787,000 subscribers and 142 million video views.

 In March 2020, during the COVID-19 pandemic, Rosen almost died and was admitted to hospital with suspected COVID-19.
 He was moved into the ICU and back to a ward, before again being moved back to ICU.
 He left the ICU after 48 days.
 He was moved to a ward at Whittington Hospital and returned home in June.
 In 2021, Rosen reported experiencing symptoms of long COVID, including having lost most of the sight in his left eye and much of the hearing in his left ear, and experienced numbness in his toes.